Tiff-C/nomnoms/README.md

 #### First Time User Goals
    - __As a first time user I want to:__
       - be able to navigate around the site and find the content I am looking for with ease.
-      - filter and / or search for specific recipies
+      - filter and / or search for specific recipes
       - browse for inspiration for meals

 #### Returning User Goals